BadKiko/Groot2_PA/README.md

 ## Installation
 Simply run the installer and enjoy all PRO features for free!

+## Important Note
+⚠️ **The source code doesn't contain all files due to their size (LFS - Large File Storage)**

+**You MUST download the application from the Releases section!** The source repository only contains configuration and documentation files.
+All executable binaries and large libraries are stored separately.

 ## Disclaimer
 This is a modified version for educational purposes only.
 Use at your own risk.